Please also read our updated blog on privacy notices here.

 We will delve into the concept of consent at another time (very soon) but the requirement to be transparent as well as the requirement to ensure you have a clear and documented consent means that privacy notices are going to have to become more than just a long legal document but that far away from what we are doing today (assuming we are doing them correctly that is).

-Scott Sammons CIPP/E, AMIRMS is an experienced Data Protection & Information Risk practitioner and blogs under the name @privacyminion.
-He is on the Exam Board for the Act Now GDPR Practitioner Certificate.
+Scott Sammons CIPP/E, AMIRMS is an experienced Data Protection & Information Risk practitioner and a consultant with Act Now Training.

 GDPR Practitioner Certificate – A 4 day certificated course aimed at those undertaking the role of Data Protection Officer under GDPR whether in the public or the private sector.